 - These gloves do have a low water resistance, any more than a few big drops of water and you start to lose the impressive heat resistance.
 Please note this was also the case when the gloves were exposed to steam and similar hot items.

-Overall these gloves are an awesome pick for the best BBQ gloves.
+Overall these gloves are an awesome pick.
 You really can’t ask for more out of a glove for under $30.
 They are amazingly comfortable, have a tonne of grip, and have an amazing amount of heat resistance.